AmmonCS29/cs-module-project-hash-tables/applications/lookup_table/README.md

 There's no test file for this.
 It's counting to 50,000, so if it finishes before you give up, then you're golden.

+## Understanding

+Caching expensive operations in a look up table speeds up future queries.

+Build a table in advance by iterating over all the values in the domain of the function and record he results.
+Or do it as you go while looking up the values.

+## Planning
+import math

+Create a look_up_table dictionary.

+create a function called slowfun
+    iterate over a table of a range of 1000 find the index in the table and assign it the factorial of the number.